 Turn Initiation: The 154, for my specs, is super quick.
 Quicker than quick.
 It’s one of the most nimble tree boards I’ve ever ridden.
 The 158 is really fast too but not quite as quick as the 154.

-Turning Experience: So the Jones Mind Expander can make some super fun springy turns but as you get into more committed turns or wider radius turns it’s a little less interesting.
+Turning Experience: So the Jones Mind Expander can make some super fun turns on groomers but as you get into more committed turns or wider radius turns it’s a little less interesting.
 If you just want something to have fun making quick turns, slash things and not really get too aggressive on the carving side this does great and it’s a real added bonus for a powder board.
 I can see why Jones marked this as not just a powder board because it’s not bad at all on groomers.
-When turning in powder, it really shines with quicker slashier turns but wider turns are better than they are on groomers.
-For me (James Biesty), the 154 was best for making quick turns through trees and the 158, although great in trees too, was more fun for floating through semi-open to wide open runs too.
+When turning in powder, it really shines with quicker slashy turns but wider turns are better than they are on groomers.
+For me (James Biesty), the 154 was best for making quick turns through trees and the 158, although great in trees too, was more fun for floating through semi-open to wide open runs.